FlightControl-Master/MOOSE/docs/advanced/airboss-navygroup.md

 lua54/lua54.exe tests/navy-into-wind.lua
 ```

-The final fixes pass 43 AIRBOSS and 27 NAVYGROUP regression scenarios (70 total).
+The 21 September fixes passed 43 AIRBOSS and 27 NAVYGROUP regression scenarios (70 total).
 The six new NAVYGROUP scheduling scenarios use the production FSM delay registration and callback dispatcher; four reproduced lost route updates before the correction.
 The two revision-bearing internal route calls now use positive delays, so an obsolete pending event cannot suppress the newer request.
 Existing revision guards reject obsolete callbacks, and NAVYGROUP Stop still clears the same call scheduler.

+The 26 September merge integration changes the navigation contract to the periodic checks and finite wind legs described above.
+The historical mission results do not validate those changes; wind preparation, obstacle detours, route renewal and return to the regular route need another DCS run.

 These suites execute production methods with simulated DCS telemetry and tasks; most scenarios also simulate event dispatch.
 They do not verify how DCS physically steers or lands aircraft.
 The agreed minimal DCS test program for the main AI features is complete; the final fixes have not yet been retested in DCS.